Stephen King and I have a problem. He keeps stealing my ideas.

 From the same article:

 “This phenomenon of simultaneous discovery—what science historians call “multiples”—turns out to be extremely common… the sheer number of multiples could mean only one thing: scientific discoveries must, in some sense, be inevitable. “

 I had unearthed my problem with Mr. King.

-The fact is story ideas are abundant and people will discover them at similar time but the distance between an idea and a complete story is measured by months and years of hard work.
-Mr. King and I both had the same idea but he saw his to completion.
+The fact is story ideas are abundant and people will discover them at a similar time but the distance between an idea and a complete story is measured by months and years of hard work.
+Mr. King and I both had the same idea but he saw it to completion.